AnthonyCxx/Notes-and-Writeups/studyGuide.md

 ## Chapter 16 - Linked Lists and Iterators

 ### Linked Lists Data Structure
-- Linked lists are similar to arrays in that they are both a series of individual items, but the main difference is the way they are stored <br />
-  in memory.
-Arrays are contiguous, which means that you have to have enough consecutive space in memory to store one, which becomes a problem <br />
-  when you have massive arrays.
+- Linked lists are similar to arrays in that they are both a series of individual items, but the main difference is the way they are stored in memory.
+Arrays are contiguous, which means that you have to have enough consecutive space in memory to store one, which becomes a problem when you have massive arrays.
 Linked lists on the other hand are non-contiguous, so you don't have to store them consecutively.
-This allows <br />
-  for having more individual nodes.
-Now, the only drawback with linked lists is that you have to have some way to connect the nodes (indices) <br />
-  together, which is done by using a pointer.
-This means that since each individual element of a linked list is composed of the actual data <br />
+This allows for having more individual nodes.
+Now, the only drawback with linked lists is that you have to have some way to connect the nodes (indices) together, which is done by using a pointer.
+This means that since each individual element of a linked list is composed of the actual data
   **and** the pointer to the next node in the linked list, each individual element requires more memory.
-Essentially, linked lists are a little <br />
-  more versatile but require more memory.
+Essentially, linked lists are a little more versatile but require more memory.

   #### Nodes (the indivdual elements)